ImaneSayd/NASA-APOD-Images-Classification/README.md

 •	LSTM (Long Short Term Memory) for processing tokenized textual description.

-This model is designed to classify NASA apod data into four categories: galaxy, nebula, star and other. just as my teammate said above.
+This model is designed to classify NASA apod data into four categories: galaxy, nebula, star and other.
+Just as stated above.

 ### DATA SETUP
 Using an already preprocessed input from the previous task: